Himayat Ali Shair: Career

 Himayat Ali Shair's research work for Pakistan Television titled Aqeedat ka safar (700 years of Na'at poetry) has also been published.
 Another series shed valuable light on 50 years of Naat poetry in Pakistan.
 His other TV programmes included Ghazal uss nay chheri (700 years of Urdu poetry), Khushboo ka safar (500 years of regional poets' Urdu poetry), Mohabbaton kay safeer (500 years of Sindhi poets' Urdu poetry) and Lub aazad (40 years of agitational poetry).

 In 1976, he joined Sindh University as an associate Professor of Urdu Literature on the insistence of his friend and poet Shaikh Ayaz.
 He taught Urdu at this university from 1976 to 1987.
 He then retired from this job and chose to devote himself to literary pursuits.
 He quit the film industry as his children grew older, due to the fact that the film industry was not considered a respectable institute.
 In his words:

 “Besides, my wife had been insisting that I switch to some 'decent' profession, even if it is a low-paid one, as she feared the grown-up children might follow in my footsteps and enter the film world.
 Her fears were not unfounded as one day I also observed my son Roshan Khayal, a university student then, sporting well-known actor Mohammad Ali's hairdo."

-In 2002, Houston-based radio station Young Tarang released a CD based on Shair's poetry which included songs sung by famous Pakistani singers and recitations by Shair.

 On 27 March 2010, a literary evening was organized in Hyderabad, Sindh by Kamaluddin Memorial Society in honor of Shair.
 The Vice-Chancellor of Sindh University, Dr. Nazir A. Mughal announced the establishment of "Himayat Ali Shair Chair" in recognition of his services to literature.
 He also announced five scholarships of Rs 5,000 each per month for research on literary contributions of Himayat Ali Shair for M.Phil/PhD degrees.
 A resolution was adopted on the occasion called for naming a road in the city after Himayat Ali Shair.

 Personal life

-Himayat Ali Shair married Meraj Naseem in 1949, they were together for 52 years when his wife died in Toronto, Ontario, Canada of liver cancer.
+Himayat Ali Shair married Meraj Naseem in 1949; they were together for 52 years, until his wife died in Toronto, Ontario, Canada of liver cancer.
 She is buried in Pickering, Ontario, Canada where their children live.

 Himayat Ali Shair spent most of his time in Pakistan and Canada where his children live and frequently visited his hometown in India, where his siblings reside.